-In her role as Co-CEO, Christin is involved in overseeing the company’s delivery and ensuring the staff, management and clients are happy.
+In her role as Executive VP of Service Delivery, Christin is involved in overseeing the company’s delivery and ensuring the staff, management and clients are happy.
 Christin is interested in making everyone around her a success, which makes her a strong leader and visionary for PQA.

 She mentors new and senior testers to help them realize their potential, and she shares her knowledge worldwide as a prominent conference speaker.